yashkumar1992/dsa2/README.md

     'dfnum_hot', 'colnum_hot'  : catagorical numeric value into One Hot Encoding.

-###  Preprocess - pipeline execution   :
+###  Preprocess - pipeline execution  ( in source/run_preprocess.py)  :
-     Default pipeline options are considered in pipe_default = [ 'filter','label','dfnum_bin', 'dfnum_hot', 'dfcat_bin', 'dfcat_hot', 'dfcross_hot'] :
+     Default pipeline options are considered in

+     pipe_default = [ 'filter','label','dfnum_bin', 'dfnum_hot', 'dfcat_bin', 'dfcat_hot', 'dfcross_hot'] :

-    'filter'    : Takes in ymin and ymax values from model dictionary (['data_pars']['filter_pars']) and does filtering of dataset (coly) between those values
+    'filter':     Input:  ymin and ymax values from model dictionary (['data_pars']['filter_pars']) and does filtering of dataset (coly) between those values
-    'label'     : Takes in y_norm_fun value from model dictionary (['model_pars']['pre_process_pars']), if that value is not None, applies normalization function on coly
+    'label' :     Input:  y_norm_fun value from model dictionary (['model_pars']['pre_process_pars']), if that value is not None, applies normalization function on coly
-    'dfnum_bin' : Takes in a dataframe with selected numerical columns, creates categorical bins, returns dataframe with new columns (dfnum_bin)
+    'dfnum_bin' : Input:  a dataframe with selected numerical columns, creates categorical bins, returns dataframe with new columns (dfnum_bin)
-    'dfnum_hot' : Takes in a dataframe dfnum_bin, returns one hot matrix as dataframe dfnum_hot 'dfcat_bin' : Takes in a dataframe with categorical columns, returns dataframe dfcat_bin with numerical values 'dfcat_hot' : Takes in a dataframe with categorical columns, returns one hot matrix as dataframe dfcat_hot 'dfcross_hot' : Takes in a data frame of numerical and categorical one hot encoded columns with defined cross columns, returns dataframe df_cross_hot
+    'dfnum_hot' : Input:  a dataframe dfnum_bin, returns one hot matrix as dataframe dfnum_hot
+    'dfcat_bin' : Input:  a dataframe with categorical columns, returns dataframe dfcat_bin with numerical values 'dfcat_hot' : Input:  a dataframe with categorical columns, returns one hot matrix as dataframe dfcat_hot 'dfcross_hot' : Input:  a data frame of numerical and categorical one hot encoded columns with defined cross columns, returns dataframe df_cross_hot